 On the way down the 10-15 % grade from the tower site, we discovered that the rear rotors were completely seized open.
 And the front brakes were worn with a weak brake cylinder.
 This meant we had to downshift and let the engine scream and hope there wasn’t an overrev that would kick it into neutral.
 This was less than a dirt track, it was slippery unmown grass with dampness from any frost the night before.

 We got off track and back on track, but a lot of stuff got bounced around the truck.
-We stopped to let off the adrenaline and take nature’s call.
+We stopped to collect ourselves a few minutes.
 As we were just about to go, a couple hunters came by and noted we were really wearing the wrong color for this time of year to be stomping around in the woods!
 I had on my heavy tan Carhartt jacket, good for all day outside in frigid weather with a flannel underneath.
 Good thing our engine made so much noise I suppose, so crashing through the branches a minute later in tan didn’t give the wrong impression!